-The potential necessity for euthanasia should be remembered at all points of the assessment of a wildlife casualty.
+Wild animals are likely to be severely compromised to allow capture.
+The potential necessity for euthanasia should be remembered at all points of their assessment.

-A wild mammal which has not run away following a road traffic collision is likely to be suffering from extensive injuries - such as fractures in multiple limbs, spinal or pelvic trauma, or concussion - not simply 'a broken leg' (shown here, a fox).
+A wild mammal which has not run away following a road traffic collision is likely to be suffering from extensive injuries, such as fractures in multiple limbs, spinal or pelvic trauma, or concussion (shown here, a fox).